sgomez86/nextgen_ansible_advanced_homework/roles/lb-tier/README.md

 Role Variables
 --------------

-osp_servers: list of servers to be deployed
+  - payload: name of the haproxy package and service
+  - load_balancer_packages: Packages to install for haproxy

 Dependencies
 ------------